This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 It is set in a spacious, lovely garden just off Thanon Sisavangvong, the same street as the Night Market.
 Built for King Sisavang Vong and his family in 1904 during the French colonial era, the palace is a fascinating part of history in Luang Prabang.

-Apparently signage is minimal, so it is recommended to hire a guide for further explantation.
+Apparently, signage is minimal It is recommended to hire a guide for further explanation.

 11. Traditional Arts and Ethnology Center (TAEC)

 Laos is home to 49 recognized ethnic groups.
 The TAEC aims to document their living arts and traditions while sharing them with local people and travelers.
 There are rotating exhibits throughout the year.
-If you are interested in deepening your travel experience by learning more about Laos’s fascinating cultural traditions, the TAEC is a great place to start.
+If you are interested in things to do in Luang Prabang that will deepen your travel experience by learning more about Laos’s fascinating cultural traditions, the TAEC is a great place to start.

 12. Pha Tad Ke Botanical Gardens

-The Pha Tad Ke Botanical Gardens are a gorgeous place to spend 1/2 or a full day.
+The Pha Tad Ke Botanical Gardens are a gorgeous place to spend a half day or a full day.
 Located on the King’s former hunting grounds, the botanical gardens are now home to an ever increasing variety of local greenery, including many traditional medicinal plants.